 STI-PA as Trust Authority

 As described in [ATIS-1000080], the STI-GA is responsible for establishing the policies governing which entities can manage the PKI.
-The STI-GI also defines the following:
+The STI-GA defines the following:

 The criteria by which an entity is authorized to acquire STI certificates.